AI-Biome/PRISCREEN/README.md

 ## What is this?

-This repository contains tools for processing Oxford Nanopore Technology (ONT) amplicon sequencing data from mixed samples containing both 16S rRNA and custom amplicons.
+This repository contains tools for processing Oxford Nanopore Technology (ONT) amplicon sequencing data from mixed samples containing custom amplicons.
 The main pipeline identifies which species are present in each custom amplicon by:

 1. Mapping ONT reads to a reference panel of amplicons
 2. Binning reads by amplicon type